SmithEcophysLab/NutNet_LBK/Log/nutnet_lbb_log.md

 - other species senesced as well
 - Brassicacea identified as *Descurainia pinnata*
 - may be wise to harvest earlier next year

+## April 26, 2020
+- fertilized plots
+- lots of flowering plants >> maybe think about a Spring sampling
+	- nothing new, but much easier IDing